Has the air conditioner in your automobile recently let you down?

 Compressor

-The compressor takes refrigerant that is at low pressure and low temperature, in gas form, and compresses it into gas that is at high pressure and high temperature as its name suggests.
+The compressor takes refrigerant that is at low pressure and low temperature, in gas form, and compresses it into gas that is at increased pressure and intense temperature as its name suggests.

 Condenser

 The condenser acts as a mini radiator.
-It receives the high-temperature, high-pressure gas from the compressor and radiates the heat out of it.
-When this happens, the refrigerant condenses, converting it into a high-pressure, lower-temperature liquid.
+It receives the elevated-temperature, high-pressure gas from the compressor and radiates the heat out of it.
+When this happens, the refrigerant condenses, transforming it into a high-pressure, chilled liquid.

 There’s also a pair of cooling fans that blow over the condenser.
 This removes much of the heat from the refrigerant while it’s in the lines.